Adam Surat

-Adam Surat (আদম সুরতThe Inner Strength) is a 1989 Bangladeshi documentary film about the Bangladeshi painter Sheikh Mohammed Sultan, directed by Tareque Masud.
+Adam Surat (আদম সুরতThe Inner Strength) is a 1989 Bangladeshi documentary film about the Bangladeshi painter Sheikh Mohammed Sultan, directed and produced by Tareque Masud.

 Synopsis

-Adam Surat is the first film of Masud.
+Adam Surat is the directional debut film of Masud.
 It is a documentary about Bangladeshi painter Sheikh Mohammed Sultan (well known as "SM Sultan").
-Masud started the film in 1982 and completed after seven years later.
+Masud started the film in 1982 and completed it seven years later.
 By that time, he had met and married the Chicago-born Catherine Shapere (well known as Catherine Masud), with whom he formed a close working relationship until his death.

 Digitized

 The 54 minute documentary film was taken in 16 mm film.
 The film had been converted into the digital format at a studio in New York City.
 The film would soon be released all over Bangladesh except Dhaka.